The Tragic Real-Life Story Of The Go-Go's

 Advertisement

-After that happened, former Go-Go's drummer Gina Schock alleged in a 1997 lawsuit (according to MTV News), that band guitarist and songwriter Charlotte Caffey received substantial amounts of Go-Go's related money and "failed to distribute it" properly to her former groupmates.
+After that happened, former Go-Go's drummer Gina Schock alleged in a 1997 lawsuit that band guitarist and songwriter Charlotte Caffey failed to properly distribute the band's income to her former groupmates.
 In other words, Schock believed that she was owed royalty payments and that Caffey sat on them.
-In the suit, the drummer alleged, among other crimes, breach of contract, breach of fiduciary duty, and fraud.
-Seeking $100,000, the suit was quietly settled, and according to the Seattle Times, Schock and Caffey signed an agreement to not discuss the case any further.
+In the suit, the drummer alleged (among other crimes) breach of contract, breach of fiduciary duty, and fraud.
+Seeking $100,000, the suit was quietly settled, and Schock and Caffey signed an agreement to not discuss the case any further.

 A reunion tour was cancelled when Jane Wiedlin tore her ACL

-The Go-Go's aren't all that active of a band anymore as far as recording new material goes.
-The group released little more than three albums in the '80s, a reunion LP in 2001, and the one-off single "Club Zero" in 2020.
-The Go-Go's of the 21st century earn a comfortable living playing the old hits, live and in concert, to its throngs of adoring fans.
-The band toured in 2011, 2012, 2013, but not in 2010.
-A series of concerts were scrapped when guitarist Jane Wiedlin suffered a severe enough injury that prevented her from touring.
+The Go-Go's of the 21st century have earned a comfortable living playing the old hits, live and in concert, to their throngs of adoring fans.
+The band toured in 2011, 2012, and 2013, but not in 2010.
+In that year, a series of concerts were scrapped when guitarist Jane Wiedlin suffered a severe enough injury that prevented her from touring.

 Advertisement